smoralb/MyHabits/README.md

     - Add Sonar/Codecov and Bitrise.
     - Improve documentation
+    - Migrate to JetPack Compose

 ## FEATURES
-    - Remember user ans password
+    - Remember user and password
     - Add Biometric to login
     - Add push notification
     - Add reminder

 ## BUGS / REFACTOR
     - Loader always visible when swipe down
-    - Refactor action bar to create a custom toolbar to be used inside every fragment
-    - Check if there are unused dependencies.
+    - Check if there are unused dependencies
+    - Review all TextView styles and unify

 References: